 The Postgraduate Studies Programme awards the degree of Master of Science (M.Sc.) in Sustainable Engineering and Climate Change and is offered by the School of Chemical and Environmental Engineering.
-The Programme offers science and engineering graduates the opportunity to specialize in one of the following areas:

 The minimum duration of studies is three (3) academic semesters and includes the time needed to complete the Master’s Thesis.